 In most cases, a doctor or the police refer a death to the coroner.

-A death will be referred to the coroner if:
+A death may be referred to the coroner if:

-- it's unexpected, such as the sudden death of a baby (cot death)
+- it's unexpected, such as the sudden death of a baby from sudden infant death syndrome (SIDS)

 - it's violent, unnatural or suspicious, such as a suicide or drug overdose

 - it's the result of an accident or injury